A non-nursing bachelor’s (at minimum) degree, either completed or in progress to complete before the May start date is required.

 - Statistics – 3 credit hours

 Note: Prerequisite courses may be taken at any accredited college or university (see credit transfer information).
 Five out of the seven required prerequisite courses must be successfully completed by the December preceding admission.
+The remaining two prerequisites then need to be completed in the spring before the start date.
 Depending on the college or university, certain courses may be required as a prerequisite to these requirements.
 There is more information regarding prerequisite courses on the application.